Human Memory is a vast and fascinating field of study.

 Therefore, the research of the Human Memory Group covers both basic and applied areas and our work examines memory across the lifespan in both normal and abnormal populations.

-The group also calls upon new and innovative methodological strategies, for example, Professor Martin Conway recently established a SenseCam laboratory to study autobiographical memory.
+The group also calls upon new and innovative methodological strategies, for example, a SenseCam laboratory to study autobiographical memory.

-Moreover, our group now includes the newly founded Centre for Memory and the Law.
+Our group includes the Centre for Memory and the Law.
 Established by Professor Conway and Professor Howe and including Dr Knott, the centre aims to provide an interdisciplinary approach to the study of memory and the implications for adults and children when recalling information in the courtroom.

 The Centre for Memory and the Law aims to provide a source of professional expertise and provide a focus for discipline-specific and multidisciplinary research to inform academic and public debate and discussion.